Please enter a search term to begin your search.

 Homeschoolers and School/Kids Groups

-The Amos Straw Country Store is newly stocked for the 2014 season with many items that are Made in Maine and Made in the USA.
-Don't forget to buy a hunk of our wonderful cheddar cheese and sour pickles served from a wooden barrel!
+The Amos Straw Country Store will be newly stocked for the 2015 season with many items that are Made in Maine and Made in the USA.
+Don't forget to buy a hunk of our wonderful cheddar cheese and sour pickles served from a wooden barrel.